-Select Save Swatches For Exchange from the Swatches panel menu, and save the swatch libraries in an easily accessible location.
+- Choose Save Swatch Library As ASE or Save Swatch Library as AI from the Swatches panel menu, and save the swatch libraries in an easily accessible location.

 When you load a library that contains swatches with identical names, the definitions of the identically-named swatches are overwritten.
 Ensure that swatch names are unique.